uxeskimo/uxeskimo/_posts/2017-08-23-designers-look-after-yourselves.markdown

 From looking into Django yesterday, on to a more important topic, looking after yourself!<!--more-->

 I've wanted to get fitter at the minute and managed to get into the gym at work 4 times last week which was great.
-This week is not so great as I now have have a sore back, something which is common when working on computers for a living.
+This week is not so great as I now have a sore back, something which is common when working on computers for a living.

 I've made a promise to myself that I won't use computers without the correct equipment and you should to.
 From tomorrow I will now use the following with my macbook laptop: